top of page

 • Established a team contract to follow for meetings, communication, and scheduling.

-• Conducted all scrum rituals and meetings.
+• Conducted all Scrum rituals.

 • Maintained a Jira board, created stories, and evaluated them with the team.